Sustainability and Fuel Poverty Strategy

 To reduce waste and increase recycling in our estates and operations, including in our procurement arrangements, we will:

-- promote and support the development of community garden and food waste composting initiatives and other waste reduction community activities, such as repair workshops and zero waste event days
+promote and support community garden and food waste composting projects.
+Encourage other waste reduction activities, such as repair workshops and zero waste event days

 - Water management